How to Start an LLC in Texas: Step-by-Step Guide

 • A Texas resident, or

-• A business licensed to transact business in Texas with a physical street address.
-P.O. box addresses aren’t allowed.
+• A business licensed to transact business in Texas with a physical street address (P.O. box addresses aren’t allowed).

 You can act as a registered agent yourself, appoint an employee, or someone else in your company.
-Or you can use a professional service.

 Regardless of who you appoint as your agent, you must get written authorization to show they consent to the decision.
-You can draft your own form or use Texas Form 401-A, Acceptance of Appointment and Consent to Serve as Registered Agent.

 Registered agent: DIY vs. hire a registered agent service